-12. Restore to Factory defaults
+9. Restore to Factory defaults

-With the exception of Auteldac 6, if the IP address is not known, it can be discovered by making a USB connection as described in section 7.4 above.
+If the IP address is not known, it can be discovered by making a USB connection as described in section 6.4 above.

-The telephone can be restored to its factory defaults (ie to the configuration it had when first delivered) as follows:
+The telephone can be restored to its factory defaults (ie to the configuration it had when first delivered) by using the FACTORY button on the main PCB, as described in section 6.2 above.